devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-BLoC is a State Management solution that implements an architectural pattern.
+BLoC is an architectural pattern that functions as a State Management Solution.
 It was designed by Paolo Soares in 2018 [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 Its original purpose was to enable code sharing between Flutter [\[1\]](%5B@flutterdevteamFlutterFramework2018%5D) and Angular Dart [\[72\]](https://angulardart.dev/) applications.
 This chapter will give you an in-depth understanding of what the BLoC Pattern is and how it works.
 You will learn how to implement it using the BLoC Package [\[39\]](https://felangel.github.io/bloc/#/) by Felix Angelov.
 And Finally, you will learn how to use the BLoC Pattern to achieve a scalable four-layered architecture for your application.

 ## Intro to BLoC